 To that end, FORCE and its project partner Dalhousie University have recently developed a cabled subsea platform that includes an ADCP for measuring tidal current flow, waves and water temperature, a video camera for providing live stream video, and an array of hydrophones for testing the real-time detection of harbour porpoise.
 The platform underwent a deployment in the intertidal zone near the FORCE test site for initial testing this spring which was deemed a success.
 (Figure 8).
 Once the intertidal testing was completed, the platform was recovered from the intertidal zone and re-deployed in closer proximity to the FORCE site to test capabilities in the dynamic tidal conditions of the Minas Passage.
-This deployment took place on May 25th and the platform is now successfully streaming live data back to the FORCE visitor centre.
+This deployment took place on May 25th and the platform successfully streamed live data back to the FORCE visitor centre.
 On August 10th communication with the platform was interrupted and all efforts to re-establish a communication link failed.
-The issue appears to be in a subsea component and cannot be addressed prior to recovering the unit.
-Plans are underway to recover the platform this fall and assess the issue so that the design and specifications can be improved for future deployments.